Acadian orogeny: Collision

-As mentioned previously, the Acadian Orogeny formed from the oblique convergence or major transcurrent movement along a large strike-slip fault moving in a southeasterly direction.
-Avalonian terranes accreted to the eastern margin of Laurentia during the Late to Middle Devonian.
-This was a continent-continent collision with Baltica/Avalonia obliquely subducting below the eastern Laurentia margin, which closed the southern Iapetus ocean and created a high mountain belt.

-The collision initiated a sequence of events where the older rocks on Laurentia and Avalonia were subjected deformation, plutonism, metamorphism, and uplift that occurred over a large area of eastern Laurentia (Naylor).
+The collision of Avalonia with Laurentia initiated a sequence of events where the older rocks were subjected to deformation, plutonism, metamorphism, and uplift that occurred over a large area of eastern Laurentia.
 During the course of the orogeny, new faults formed, while older faults were reactivated.
 Acadian deformation and metamorphism were asymmetric across the strike of the orogen.
-The Acadian plutons intruded every belt, unlike the deformation/metamorphism, of Avalonia which did not undergo much of the alteration shown in other localities (Bradley).
+The Acadian plutons intruded every belt, unlike the deformation/metamorphism, of Avalonia which did not undergo much of the alteration shown in other localities.
 During the Middle Devonian, centers for volcanoes and uplift formed in the New England region and shed fine-grained clastic material into an inland seaway that covered a large part of southern and central Appalachia.
 Today, portions of the ancient Avalonia landmass occur in scattered outcrop belts along the eastern margin of North America.
-One belt occurs in Newfoundland, another forms the bedrock of much of the coastal region of New England from eastern Connecticut to northern Maine, where it is known as the Coastal Lithotectonic Block.
+One belt occurs in Newfoundland; another forms the bedrock of much of the coastal region of New England from eastern Connecticut to northern Maine, where it is known as the Coastal Lithotectonic Block.

 The collision between Laurentia and Avalonian terranes is actually more complex than described above.
-The collision is broken into three, or possibly four tectophases, which represent a successive collision of the Avalonian terranes with eastern Laurentia.
+The collision is broken into three or possibly four tectophases which represent a successive collision of the Avalonian terranes with eastern Laurentia.

 Tectophases

 Because major clastic wedges and basinal deposits are distributed in a southwestward progression, it is assumed they originated from areas near promontories, areas along the continental margin where deformation is concentrated.
-As mention above, it was postulated that there are three, possibly four tectophases that represent increased convergence or possible collision between the continental margin promontories and Avalon terranes.
-The earliest tectophase was located at the St. Lawrence Promontory in northern New England and in the Canadian Maritime Provinces.
+The earliest tectophase was located at the St. Lawrence promontory in northern New England and in the Canadian Maritime Provinces.
 The St. Lawrence tectophase was active during the Early to Middle Devonian with intense transpressional deformation which formed a basin in the Gaspé Peninsula, northern New Brunswick, and northern New England.
 Clastic wedges were present in this area, but the evidence for them has been mostly destroyed by succeeding tectonism.

 The second tectophase, during the Middle Devonian, represents the collision with the New York promontory.
 The southward migration of deformation reflected the third tectophase, which marks the collision of Avalon terranes with the Virginia promontory in the Middle to Late Devonian time.
 The effects of the New York and Virginia promontories together produced the Catskill Delta complex.